wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 (It should be possible to configure other storage types, such as nfs, in a similar fashion)

-Now that all our workers have the data share mounted, we can access it via a hostPath mount from our pods, eg
+Now that all our workers should have the data share mounted, we can access it via a hostPath mount from our pods, eg

 ```
 spec: